 What is it about a baby that drives even the most frugal and level-headed new-parent to Disney-esque extremes when it comes to decorating?
 Why do we go gaga over pink and blue everything, hang $85-a-yard nursery-rhyme wallpaper (and matching framed prints), buy castle-shaped bookcases, then proceed to stuff them with more plush animals than baby could possibly play with in a lifetime?
 We know this stuff won’t last.
 And yet we persist in decorating over-the-top children’s rooms that need to be redone every other year for the simple reason that kids grow up.

 As a professional designer, I see this all the time—I myself once made the mistake of decorating my older son’s room with pom-poms and polka dots.
 But I’ve learned a lot over the years.
 Now I say a child’s room should be done twice: once for infancy and toddlerhood (I’m not completely against cute) and again around the time the child starts school.
-This is not to say that rooms shouldn’t evolve and reflect the changing tastes of the children who inhabit them, but I believe there are ways to design a func-tional—and fun—space that grows along with a child.
+This is not to say that rooms shouldn’t evolve and reflect the changing tastes of the children who inhabit them, but I believe there are ways to design a functional—and fun—space that grows along with a child.
 (Keep in mind that by the time your kids become teenagers, they will have their own ideas about the design of their rooms).
-Consider the following essentials for designing a great kid’s room that affords privacy, a place to work, a place to play and a place to show off the things your child likes.
+Follow the essentials for designing a great kid’s room that affords privacy, a place to work, a place to play and a place to show off the things your child likes.

 Let lighting show you the way.

 Too often lighting is an afterthought in room design, but it should be the first thing you consider when planning a child’s room—think ahead to late nights of homework.
 Sketch out, however crudely, where the furniture will be placed and install recessed lighting over work surfaces, bookshelves and the bed, where kids often read.
 Place additional lighting around the room’s perimeter because that can help reduce the number of fixtures you need elsewhere.
 Using recessed lights instead of table lamps means fewer breaks and less damage from those indoor football games and pillow fights you aren’t supposed to know about.
 Finally, place a lamp or light switch by the bed, low enough so it can be turned on or off while the child is lying down.
 Natural light is important, too, so choose shades, blinds, and curtains according to your needs.
 Is your child awakened easily by the morning light?
 Is that a good or a bad thing?
 Does direct sunlight cause blinding glare during homework time?
-Mini-blinds give you flexibility.
+Window blinds give you tons of flexibility.
 They come in dozens of colors and finishes, and they filter light as well as eliminate it completely.

 A good closet stands the test of time.

 Storage space is vital in keeping a kid’s room organized.
 It also reduces the frustration that comes from losing a toy, homework, or the latest CD.
 I believe in investing in modular closet storage.
-You can install it yourself by purchasing the materials at a home store, The Container Store, or Hold Everything.
+You can install it yourself by purchasing the materials at a Home store or The Container Store.
 Or if you’re like me and would rather leave construction of any kind to others, you can enlist the services of a professional closet company.
 They’ll come into your home, design a changeable closet interior, and install it.
 I stayed away from the drawers and hanging gadgets that quickly run up the expense of closet design.
 However, if you have the space and the budget, you can outfit yours with enough drawers and shoe cubbies to hold a lifetime’s worth of clothing and accessories.
 Shop around.
 Prices vary greatly but the materials are virtually identical.
 I wouldn’t advise using wire racks; they’re cheaper, but young children have trouble hanging clothes on them.
 Laminated shelving and metal hanging bars make it easy to switch things around as a child’s wardrobe changes.
 You can move to double hanging rods and higher storage shelves as your child grows.
 So maximize the closet space in your child’s room—because best of all, closets have doors.

 A place to work and a place to play.